Nevada State Railroad Museum

 Museum activities consist of operation of historic and narrow gauge railroad equipment, including train rides, handcar rides, lectures, an annual railroad history symposium, changing exhibits, and a variety of special events.
 The Museum also has an ongoing research and restoration program.
 The museum's current exhibit commemorates the 150th anniversary of the completion of the First transcontinental railroad, featuring V&T Coach No. 17, which was originally built for the Central Pacific Railroad and had carried Leland Stanford to the Golden spike ceremony at Promontory Summit, Utah.

-The Wabuska Depot, a historic station from Wabuska, Nevada was relocated to the museum grounds.
+The Wabuska station, a historic station from Wabuska, Nevada was relocated to the museum grounds.
 The building is still used as a working railroad station where tickets for the museum train rides are purchased.